Caiovr/aws_ecs_pipeline/README.md

 # aws_ecs_pipeline
 Repository created for my mba final project.
-The idea is create a pipeline for python etls witch will run between an aws ecs cluster
+The idea is create a pipeline for python etls witch will run on aws ecs cluster

 Some terraform commands to use (make sure the prompt is inside terraform/ folder):
 ```